Gunpowder Plot Conspirator

 5th November celebrations

 The Government’s reaction to the Plot was statesmanlike: James I was anxious to avoid an anti-Catholic pogrom while there were also important foreign policy considerations given the need not to offend either Spain or France, the other major Catholic power.
 In the aftermath of the executions, Parliament passed “An Act for the Public Thanksgiving to Almighty God every Year on the Fifth Day of November” and it is this legislation (not repealed until 1858) which explains why this fascinating but failed plot from the early seventeenth century is still commemorated today.
 In many towns the Fifth became the occasion not just for a church service, frequently incorporating an anti-Catholic sermon, but also for civic celebrations, often with bonfires, already an established element in popular festivities, and fireworks.
 By the 1670s, with fears of Catholicism again rampant, effigies of the pope and the plotters were burned on the bonfires.
 Detailed information on what happened on 5 November over the 18th century has yet to be assembled but, by the early 19th century, it was Guy Fawkes who was being burned on the 5 November bonfires.
 A generation or two later, the call for ‘a penny for the Guy’ was often heard on England’s streets as the autumn progressed, usually uttered by children who had only the sketchiest idea about the history of the Plot.
-In York, Guy Fawkes is commemorated by a plaque in Stonegate on the site where his parents’ house (long since demolished) stood and by the Guy Fawkes Inn (previously Young’s Hotel) on High Petergate while other relevant locations are noted on the York Civic Trust’s Guy Fawkes Trail and in a leaflet produced by the First Stop York tourism partnership.
+In York, Guy Fawkes is commemorated by a plaque in Stonegate on the site where his parents’ house (long since demolished) stood and by the Guy Fawkes Inn (previously Young’s Hotel) on High Petergate while other relevant locations are noted in a leaflet produced by the First Stop York tourism partnership.
 A portrait of Guy Fawkes hangs in St Peter’s School: his effigy is never burned during the school’s annual 5 November celebrations.

 Antonia Fraser, The Gunpowder Plot, Terror and Faith in 1605 (London, 1996)